Vinnie Pasquantino Player Props: Royals vs. Diamondbacks

 Vinnie Pasquantino At The Plate

-- Pasquantino leads Kansas City with 23 hits and an OBP of .398, plus a team-best slugging percentage of .532.
+- Pasquantino has 24 hits and an OBP of .388 to go with a slugging percentage of .512.
+All three of those stats lead Kansas City hitters this season.

-- Among the qualifying batters in MLB action, he ranks 46th in batting average, 22nd in on-base percentage, and 30th in slugging.
+- Among qualified hitters in MLB, his batting average ranks 46th, his on-base percentage ranks 29th, and he is 36th in the league in slugging.

+- In 66.7% of his games this season (16 of 24), Pasquantino has picked up at least one hit, and in six of those games (25.0%) he recorded multiple hits.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.